 Veterans Affairs Website

-As a veteran, you may also qualify for a discount on tuition up to 50% through one of the state waiver programs.
+As a military-connected student, you may also qualify for a discount on tuition up to 50% through one of the state waiver programs.
 Additionally, Shoreline Community College will waive 100% of tuition & fees for the children or spouse of a veteran who has died or become totally disabled in the line of duty.
 See the Tuition Waivers section for more information on eligibility for these tuition discounts and waivers.

 Selected programs of study at Shoreline Community College are approved by the Workforce Training and Education Coordinating Board’s State Approving Agency (WTECB/SAA) for enrollment of those eligible to receive benefits under Title 38 and Title 10, USC.